ZhengyuOfficial/8501-Project/README.md

 - - `configs/custom/*.py`:
 - `8501-Project/sh/.sh`: Scripts on ANU DUG to invoke mmdetection apis.
 - `8501-Project/ExperimentResults`: Stores the results of our experiments
+- `8501-Project/MMPose_Configuration_on_ANU_DUG`：Instructions for configuring MMPose on an ANU DUG
+- `8501-Project/figure/*`：Store the images used in this experiment